Enhancing deep neural networks with morphological information: Evaluation

 \subsubsection{Quality of morphological information}

-In the second ablation study, we evaluate the impact of the quality of morphological information.
-We replace the high quality (human-annotated) POS tags and morphological features used in \Cref{sec:depparse-models} with those predicted by machine learning models.
+In the second additional experiment, we evaluate the impact of the quality of morphological information.
+We replace the high-quality (human-annotated) POS tags and morphological features used in \Cref{sec:depparse-models} with those predicted by machine learning models.
 In this way, we test a realistic setting where the morphological information is at least to a certain degree noisy.
-We obtain POS tags and morphological features from Stanza models prepared for the involved languages \citep{qi2020stanza}.
-To avoid overly optimistic results, we make sure to use models that are not trained on the same datasets used in our DP experiments.
-This is possible for a subset of five languages.
-Table \ref{tab:dp-predicted-features} shows the results of DP models, trained with predicted morphological features.
-The first two lines of the table show the quality of used features, expressed as the proportion of tokens, for which POS tags and \textit{all} morphological features are correctly predicted, i.e. we report their accuracy.
+We obtain POS tags and morphological features from Stanza models prepared for the tested languages \citep{qi2020stanza}.
+To avoid overly optimistic results, we use models that are not trained on the same datasets used in our DP experiments.
+This is possible for a subset of nine languages.
+We note the used Stanza models in Appendix \ref{appendix:stanza-models}, together with the proportion of tokens, for which POS tags and \emph{all} universal features are correctly predicted (i.e. their accuracy).